MicrosoftDocs/Hololens/hololens/hololens-spaces.md

    For example, you can use this option to clear work-related map data without affecting any home-related map data.

 - To delete all holograms, select **Remove all holograms**.
 This command clears all map data that is stored on the device and all anchored holograms.
-You'll need to explicitly place any holograms.
-You won't be able to rediscover the previously-placed holograms.
+You need to explicitly place any holograms.
+You aren't able to rediscover the previously-placed holograms.

 > [!NOTE]
 > After you remove nearby or all holograms, HoloLens immediately starts scanning and mapping the current space.